-(1) Gross margin before fair value adjustments is a non-IFRS performance measure.
+- (1) Gross margin before fair value adjustments is a non-IFRS performance measure.
 Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details.
 Management determined that the exclusion of the fair value adjustment is an alternative representation of performance.
-The fair value adjustment is a non-cash gain (loss) and is based on fair market value less cost to sell.
+The fair value adjustment is a non-cash gain (loss) and is based on fair market value less cost to sell. - (2) Adjusted net loss is a non-IFRS performance measure.
+Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details. - (3) Adjusted EBITDA is a non-IFRS performance measure.
+Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details. - (4) Average recreational gross pricing per gram is a non-IFRS performance measure and is calculated by determining the total recreational sales divided by the total number of recreational grams sold.
+The weighted average gross pricing per gram is calculated by determining the total flower sales divided by the total number of flower grams sold.
+Refer to "Cautionary Statement Regarding Certain Non-IFRS Performance Measures" for further details.

 Management continually reviews and analyzes various financial metrics, including financial ratios such as the Current Ratio, Quick Ratio, Inventory Turnover Ratio.
-As of May 31, 2023, the Company maintains a Current Ratio of 2.3, a Quick Ratio of 1.2, and an Inventory Turnover Ratio of 0.7.
+As of August 31, 2023, the Company maintains a Current Ratio of 2.0, a Quick Ratio of 0.8, and an Inventory Turnover Ratio of 0.7.